Our Team

 In 2022, Dalia joined us as Service Manager to lead on the development of our Education Support Service as well as leading on Community Inclusion for the families we support.
 Dalia has been involved with local charities and community organisations since 2004 through play groups, youth activities, and local community cohesion initiatives.
 She developed a natural ability to relate with and support children, young people, and families and so trained as a Primary School teacher, achieving First Class Honours in BA Primary Education (Early Years) with ITE.
 After teaching in schools and nurseries for several years, Dalia moved into project management supporting educational institutions and charities with their training and fundraising needs.
 Most recently, she delivered EDEI training to organisations helping them become more inclusive and accessible for their staff and service users.
 She also chairs an advisory group voluntarily for her local police force, acting as a critical friend to the organisation.
 Dalia recently moved house and spends most of her free time attempting DIY with her partner.
 For fun, Dalia loves to sing her heart out at choir (regardless of talent), boogying at Zumba, and gets pure joy from all things sweet and sugary!

-• Emma Jordan
+• Emma Harpur

 Legal Support Partnership Manager